 Their design features make them safer.

 School buses are designed to be as conspicuous as possible.
 When you’re driving, you can’t miss them!
-They’re bright yellow with red flashing lights and each one dons an extended stop sign arm.
-This high amount of visibility means they’re rarely hit by inattentive drivers.
+They’re bright yellow with red flashing lights and each one uses an extended stop sign arm when making authorized stops.
+School buses’ high visibility means they’re rarely hit by inattentive drivers.

 Another feature that enhances the safety of school buses are the cross-view mirrors that give bus drivers a clear view of the front and sides of the vehicle.
 These design characteristics aren’t on traditional vehicles, so it’s a big reason buses are so much safer than standard cars.